muoup/compiler_frontend/notes/optimizer_ideas.md

 recursive functions, replacing a call with a jump under the circumstance that the function returns either after the call or the call is the value which is returned.
-It is not necessarily that the call must be at the end of the function as tail call optimizations can exist in conditional blocks as well, among other similar circumstances.
+It is not necessarily that the call must be at the end of the function as tail call optimizations can exist in loop blocks as well, among other similar circumstances.

 ## Loop Unrolling

 For loops under a certain size, it is better to unroll the loop into individual repeating blocks of code.
-This increases the binary size, but avoids the inefficiency of the conditional jumps (i.e. branch misses) and the overhead of the loop counter.
+This increases the binary size, but avoids the inefficiency of the loop jumps (i.e. branch misses) and the overhead of the loop counter.

 ## Dead Code Elimination